jamesncox/do-did-done-react/notes.md

     [] Create Profile component to welcome User
-    [] Find Material UI that can simulate the lines of pages
+    [] Find Material UI that can simulate the lines of pages [] Move "Notebook paper styling" into a new component that I can call wherever

 # Blog ideas